Cold Creek, Nevada: Wildlife

 Located within the 275,575 acre Bureau of Land Management (BLM) Wheeler Pass Herd Management Area (HMA), the Cold Creek Herd is one of the final remaining wild horse herds near Las Vegas.
 The herd is made up of descendants of 1800s horse trade escapees and horses abandoned by Native Americans, Las Vegas settlers, ranchers, and prospectors in the area that moved to the Spring Mountains.
 BLM currently estimates a smaller population of 47-66 wild horses in the HMA, as, due to a drought and food depletion, BLM had previously removed and relocated 236 of the wild horses from the range.
 The Wheeler Pass HMA is also home to burros, elk, mule deer, coyotes, bobcats, jackrabbits, and mountain lions.

 Recreation

 Cold Creek is located within the Spring Mountains National Recreation Area and has Cold Creek Ranch Historic Site.
 Parking lots serve multiple trails in the area which are popularly traveled on horseback.

 Willow Creek Campground, located west of Cold Creek, is accessible from the community via Wheeler Pass Road.

 Bonanza Trailhead and Group Camp, located south of Cold Creek, is accessible from the community via Bonanza Camp Road.

+The Nevada Department of Wildlife stocks Cold Creek Pond with rainbow trout several times throughout the year.